 Aside from having good hardware, you need the right software to capture content at a good enough quality.
-While video recording programs have been around way before streaming became a mainstream hobby, it’s only during the past few years that programs especially designed for streaming online content became more accessible to the majority of PC gamers.
+While video recording programs have been around way before streaming became a mainstream hobby, it’s only during the past few years that programs specially designed for streaming online content became more accessible to the majority of PC gamers.
 Nowadays there’s a bunch of streaming software to choose from.
 Here are a few highly-recommended programs that you should try out.

 IMPORTANT: There are plenty of debates regarding which is the best video capture program available today.
 However, product performance can vary greatly depending on your operating system, software version, and even your current hardware drivers.
 We recommend trying out one or more of our recommendations and see which one works out best for your PC.

 Open Broadcaster Software is one of the most highly-recommended capturing software today.
 The program allows you to record videos directly to your hard drive, stream to an online platform, or both at the same time.
 OBS gives you a lot of control over the quality of your videos, and getting used to the user interface could take as little as a few hours.
 Although not the newest (or fanciest) software around, many streamers old and new alike swear by this program.
 Best of all, OBS is completely free so you don’t have to shell out extra cash for it.